kramkvol/My-GitHub-Guide/README.md

 - GitHub https://github.com/kramkvol)
 - Email vohakramko@gmail.com
 - Phone +420 777 980 493
+### Skills
+- 'GitHub' Advanced
+- 'SQL'    Advanced (confidently write production-level code, understand the ecosystem)
+- 'Java'   Advanced (confidently write production-level code, understand the ecosystem)
+- 'HTML', 'JavaScript', 'PHP', 'CSS' Advanced (used in academic or training projects)
+- 'C#'     Intermediate (used in academic or training projects)
+- 'Kotlin' Intermediate (used in academic or training projects)
+- 'C++'    Intermediate (used in academic or training projects)
+- 'C'      Familiar with (tried, can read and modify existing code)
 ### Languages
 - Czech – B2
 - English – B1